myksb1223/notes/Synchronize timetables & subjects.md

 Before we write this documents, it needs to define some words meaning.
 Timetable is same with schedule.
 Subject is same with class.
-Because we use words timetable and class when it is first developed, database table or codes are using these words.
+Because we use words timetable and subject when it is first developed, database table or codes are using these words.
 But we use schedule and class when we expain some models and relationship each other.

 ### Goal
 - We have been running two database systems.
 One is Amazon **`Aurora`** is known as relational database MySQL.
 The other is Amazon **`DynamoDb`** is known as NoSQL.
 - Because of data backup and performance, we created same tables in each databases.
-But now we do not use **`Aurora`** tables, so we decide to remove the tables.
+But now we do not use **`Aurora`** tables, so we decide to remove these tables.
 - There is the most important reason. **`Aurora`** is so slow as subject datas increase.
-When we read something in subjects table, Computer always freeze up or it returns data too slowly.
+When we read something in subjects table, computer always freeze up or it returns data too slowly.
 So we moved all datas to **`DynamoDb`** and have been running both systems.
 Now we make a decision removing  **`Aurora`** tables.

 ***
+### `unique_id` Schema
+- Timetable
+  - unique_id : (user_id)_(timestamp)
+- Subject
+  - unique_id : (user_id)_(timestamp)

 ### Devices
 - First, add 4 columns in default tables.(server_timestamp, update_timestamp, device_timestamp, status)
   - `server_timestamp` is for checking whether a data is synchronized and shows created time.